Skip to main content

 When governance architecture becomes visible, research and practice suggest organizations tend to achieve:

-Asset transparency
+Asset Transparency

 ClarityOS